W-Net-AI/LISP-CV/Readme.md

 (asdf:operate 'asdf:load-op :gc)

-Lisp-Cv will load.
+Lisp-CV will load.
 Then run this at the REPL:

 (in-package #:lisp-cv)